shaybet/proofpoint/README.md

 You can access the web app by navigating to the URL in your browser.

 ### TODO
-When using a single worker node, nginx works without any issues.However, with multiple nodes, the web app becomes inaccessible.
+When using a single kind node, kind uses it for control-plane/worker and then the nginx infress works.
+When adding additional worker nodes the ingress stops working and web app becomes inaccessible.
-I would like to investigate this further and find a solution to make it work with multiple nodes.
+I would like to investigate this further and find a solution to make it work with multiple worker nodes.